attestate/indexed-sparse-merkle-tree/readme.md

 # HoneyBatcher

-> Like the actual animal, but for Ethereum transactions.
+> Like the animal, but for Ethereum transactions.

 ## Prerequisites